Founder & CEO

 In both 2014 and 2015, Amira provided best practice trainings for attorneys and social workers at the Tahel Conference in Jerusalem, Israel which focused on helping survivors navigate the Rabbinical Court, Criminal Court and Civil Court simultaneously.
 Amira concluded her tenure at NYLAG as the Supervising Attorney for the Family and Matrimonial Law Unit.

-She joined FreeFrom in 2016 to serve as Legal Director.
+She joined FreeFrom in 2016 to serve as Compensation Program Director and Pro Bono Manager.

 Entrepreneurship program manager